Interest Rates and How They Work

 A country's central bank sets interest rates.
 In the United States, the fed funds rate is that guiding rate.
 It's what banks charge each other for overnight loans.
 The Federal Reserve requires banks to maintain 10 percent of total deposits in reserve each night.
 Otherwise, they would lend out every single penny they have.
 That would not allow enough of a buffer for the next day's withdrawals.
 The fed funds rate affects the nation's money supply and thus the health of the economy.

 Interest rates make loans more expensive.
 When interest rates are high, fewer people and businesses can afford to borrow.
 That lowers the amount of credit available to fund purchases, slowing consumer demand.
 At the same time, it encourages more people to save because they receive more on their savings rate.
+High-interest rates also reduce the capital available to expand businesses, strangling supply.
+This reduction in liquidity slows the economy.

 Low-interest rates have the opposite effect on the economy.
 Low mortgage rates have the same effect as lower housing prices, stimulating demand for real estate.
 Savings rates fall.
 When savers find they get less interest on their deposits, they might decide to spend more.
 They might also put their money into slightly riskier, but more profitable, investments.
 That drives up stock prices.
 Low-interest rates make business loans more affordable.
 That encourages business expansion and new jobs.